 Mt.
 Bachelor, Willamette Pass, and HooDoo are three great ski resorts in central Oregon.
 Each is special in its own way with unique downhill, cross-country, and snowshoeing trails.

 Located in the city of Bend, Mt.
-Bachelor is one of the Pacific Northwest’s largest ski areas with a variety of terrain and runs that “follow the natural contours of the mountain”.
-Recently the resort confirmed the return of the U.S. Ski Team to train on the mountain!
+Bachelor is one of the Pacific Northwest’s largest ski areas with a variety of terrain and runs “following the natural contours of the mountain”.
+Recently, the resort confirmed the return of the U.S. Ski Team to train on the mountain!

 “We are pleased to announce a spring plan which will offer a wider variety of terrain than last season, better access and service from our main base lodge, longer spring operating hours, the return of race camps, and new promotions designed to keep spring operations sustainable, said Dave Rathbun, president and general manager.”

 Mt.
 Bachelor offers access to “skiable” terrain through April 19, including the west side of the mountain serviced by the Northwest Express.

 The Willamette Pass Resort is in Klamath County between Oakridge and La Pine.
 It operates under a special use permit in the Cascade Mountain Range on federal land in Willamette and Deschutes National Forests.
 The ski area is locally owned and operated.